jgreef/Colors/UI_readme.txt

 d:                      randomizes the rule set and randomizes the starting colors

+r:                      randomizes the rule set with non-deterministic behaviour and randomizes the
+                        starting colors

 x:                      randomizes only the starting colors

 c:                      toggles whether the sim draws black and white or colors